 Live online lessons are available if you have wi-fi in your arena and a camera set up.
 Live Chat on Facebook Messenger is one of several workable apps, and importantly, please share new methods.
 I’m curious about any possible technology adapted from other uses going forward.

 New!
-Online Mentoring: A program for sharing and coaching like-minded equine professionals in live online sessions.
+Online Mentoring: A sharing and coaching program for like-minded trainers and equine professionals in live online sessions.
 Contact me for details.

 Lessons are $65 US per hour, payable by PayPal, check, or bank transfer.
 Then, the really hard part, figuring the time-zone-math for scheduling.
 (US Mountain Time here.)